- 1 Backpacking Quilt Reviews

 - Pack Size: Around the size of a water bottle

 This one has an elastic lacing bottom closure and is super packable.
 It has elastic pad straps for pad attachment.
 This quilt also has a sewn-through footbox along with an insulated draft yolk.
-All of this comes together for a super insulated backpacking quilt.
+All of this comes together for a super insulated hiking quilt.
 Since it has two lengths, it’s a great quilt for finding a length that matches your shape.
 This one isn’t particularly lightweight, but it’s not the heaviest quilt on the market.

 - Very warm, with lots of features to improve insulation